About Me

 After that, life took me down other roads, and it took far too long to come home to writing fiction.
 It ended up being science fiction for two reasons.
 One is that despite the English major thing, I have always, always been drawn to and thrilled by science, and the connections between what humanity discovers, dreams and creates inspire me.
 The second is that the best science fiction enables a very focused exploration of any aspect of life you choose.
 You can create a world, a society, a species, whatever you need to build a story around a concept.
 My stories are my attempts to do that.

 For my day job, which I enjoy on most days, I focus on strategic corporate communications.
 In recent years I’ve spent most of my personal time on writing projects.
 Beyond that, it’s a quiet life: hanging out with my number one guy, reading, playing piano or harp, spending time in the garden, that kind of thing.
-I also love going to the symphony when there isn’t a pandemic going on.
+I also love going to the symphony and taking long walks in the woods.
 My favorite vacations are walking trips, and I’ve got a wall of photos from beautiful places all around the world to help me dream..

 Author photo by Lori Strohmaier